veryheavypickle/yodas/README.md

 5. Add multiple language support

 ## Changelog
+### 1.2.0
+1. Added full support to store items other than functions
+2. In Menu() added support to add new items after menu creation using Menu.add()
+3. In Menu() moved code to add items to Menu.add()

 ### 1.1.1
 1. Added support to create empty Yoda `Yoda("empty.json")` will create a JSON with `{}`
 2. Fixed issue where even in empty Yoda files, it will ask for the details